SAP-samples/teched2025-CA261/exercises/ex1.4/README.md

 **Check the following steps to export your frames:**

-Now you have to copy the links to each one of the frames.
+Now you have to copy the screenshot as PNG to each one of the frames.
 Let's take as example the List Report.

 * Select the **_Screen 1 - List Report_** from the left side panel.